bo-miao/LangMap/README.md

 - Single-goal: overall SR/SPL and SR/SPL by object, room, region, and instance levels.
 - Multi-goal: overall SR/SPL and SeqSR@k.

-[//]: # (- SeqSR@k: the sequence is successful only if the first k subgoals are completed in order.)

 ## Citation